 Iverson said it’s important to encourage healthy relationships among teenagers, because adolescence is when relationships are just beginning to start.

-“I hope people will realize there is a place to turn to if anything is happening to them,” said Nicole Capozziello, a Masuk senior who is vice president of the Interact Club.
+“I hope people will realize there is a place to turn to if anything is happening to them,” said Nina Capozziello, a Masuk senior who is vice president of the Interact Club.

 Masuk’s Interact Club allows students to get involved.